Digital Writer & Audience Development Strategist

 Before joining FRONTLINE in 2013, Patrice spent four years as the first-ever communications staffer at The Albert Schweitzer Fellowship, a leadership development and community service nonprofit focused on eliminating health disparities.
-She served as the organization's website editor, launched and wrote its blog, and ran its social media platforms, and developed trainings for its fellows on how to communicate effectively about complex topics.
+She served as the organization's website editor, launched and wrote its blog, ran its social media platforms, and developed trainings for its fellows on how to communicate effectively about complex topics.
 Patrice also spent several years working in book publishing at Houghton Mifflin Harcourt, where she specialized in promoting narrative nonfiction.